Chorus Director Mariana Rosas

 The London Symphony Chorus was founded in 1966 to complement the work of the London Symphony Orchestra (LSO).
 The LSC has performed with many leading orchestras: frequently with the LSO, and, also, with the Berlin Philharmonic, Vienna Philharmonic, Leipzig Gewandhaus, Los Angeles Philharmonic, New York Philharmonic and, more recently, with Les Siècles, the South-Western Radio Symphony Orchestra (SWR) (Stuttgart) and with the Simón Bolívar Symphony Orchestra of Venezuela.

-The 2024-2025 season’s concerts included Puccini’s La Rondine, Vaughan Williams’ A Sea Symphony, Tippett’s A Child of Our Time and Beethoven’s 9th Symphony under Sir Antonio Pappano; Shostakovich’s 2nd Symphony ‘To October’ and Brahms’ Schicksalslied under Gianandrea Noseda; Mahler’s 2nd Symphony under Michael Tilson Thomas; Symphonic Gospel under Dr André J Thomas; Mahler’s 3rd Symphony under Gustavo Dudamel; Mahler’s 8th Symphony with the London Philharmonic Orchestra and Choir under Edward Gardner; and the UK premiere of No Friend But the Mountains under Joseph Young.
+Concerts in the 2024-2025 season included Puccini’s La Rondine, Vaughan Williams’ A Sea Symphony, Tippett’s A Child of Our Time and Beethoven’s Ninth Symphony under Sir Antonio Pappano; Shostakovich’s Second Symphony ‘To October‘ and Brahms’ Schicksalslied under Gianandrea Noseda; Mahler’s Second Symphony under Michael Tilson Thomas; Symphonic Gospel concerts under Dr André J Thomas; Mahler’s Third Symphony under Gustavo Dudamel; Mahler’s Eighth Symphony with the London Philharmonic Orchestra and Choir under Edward Gardner; and the UK premiere of No Friend But the Mountains under Joseph Young.

-In recent seasons the LSC has performed Mendelssohn’s Elijah and Britten’s War Requiem under Sir Antonio Pappano; Orff’s Carmina Burana and Shostakovich’s 3rd and 13th Symphonies under Gianandrea Noseda; Mahler’s 3rd Symphony under Michael Tilson Thomas; Szymanowski, Janáček and Brahms under Sir Simon Rattle; Schubert’s Mass in A flat, Beethoven’s 9th Symphony and Ravel’s Daphnis and Chloe under François-Xavier Roth; Bruckner’s Te Deum under Nathalie Stutzmann; Holst’s The Planets under Jaime Martín; Debussy’s Nocturnes under Susanna Mälkki; The Dante Project under Thomas Adès and Koen Kessels at the Royal Opera House; Howard Goodall’s Never to Forget (online during lockdown and, subsequently, in St Paul’s Cathedral); Duruflé’s Requiem under Lionel Sow (chorus director of the Chœur de l’Orchestre de Paris); Julian Anderson’s Exiles, a joint LSO/LSC commission; and Errollyn Warren’s After Winter under Simon Halsey, the LSC’s Chorus Director Emeritus.
+In recent seasons the LSC has performed Mendelssohn’s Elijah and Britten’s War Requiem under Sir Antonio Pappano; Orff’s Carmina Burana and Shostakovich’s Symphonies Nos 3 and 13 under Gianandrea Noseda; Janáček’s Káťa Kabanová and Jenůfa under Sir Simon Rattle; Schubert’s Mass in A flat and Ravel’s Daphnis and Chloe under François-Xavier Roth; Bruckner’s Te Deum under Nathalie Stutzmann; Holst’s The Planets under Jaime Martín; Debussy’s Nocturnes under Susanna Mälkki; The Dante Project under Thomas Adès and Koen Kessels at the Royal Opera House; Howard Goodall’s Never to Forget (online during lockdown and, subsequently, in St Paul’s Cathedral); Duruflé’s Requiem under Lionel Sow (chorus director of the Chœur de l’Orchestre de Paris).

 The LSC tours extensively in Europe.
 Recent tours have included Paris, Baden-Baden and Luxembourg under Sir Simon Rattle with the LSO; Monte Carlo and Aix-en-Provence under Kazuki Yamada with the Orchestre Philharmonique de Monte-Carlo; and Stuttgart, Berlin, Freiburg, Dortmund and Hamburg under Teodor Currentzis with the South-Western Radio (SWR) Symphony Orchestra.